 Women who exercise regularly, with emphasis on strength training of the core muscles can have fewer muscle strains and back pain than those who don’t.
 It’s a good idea to incorporate exercises that target the back and abdominal muscles at least two times per week to develop a stronger, more flexible back.

 If you have experienced back pain that lasts for more than two weeks, contact us for an appointment with a physician who is a member of the referral line.
-When you’re pain-free, you can fall in love with your body again.
+When you’re experiencing less pain, you can fall in love with your body again.

 Physicians who are members of the referral program practice independently and are not employees or agents of THSOC.